 Renewable Energy concentration students take six credits of specialized course work in energy conversion, storage, and distribution.
 You will explore the details of energy conversion from traditional sources such as fossil fuels and nuclear energy, to sustainable sources such as solar, wind, fuel cells, and other developing innovative energy technologies.

-There are also opportunities for internships and other interactions with SFU’s Institute for Energy.
+There are also opportunities for internships and other interactions with SFU’s

 Student-design projects within the specialized course work provide hands-on learning in designing renewable energy systems.
 Students in the renewable energy concentration may also pursue renewable energy design projects in both the Senior Lab and courses within the major.